This post may contain affiliate links. When you purchase through these links I may receive a small commission that doesn’t cost you any extra.

 One of the top questions everyone loves to ask a mom with a new baby is: “How is Baby sleeping for you?
-Is s/he sleeping through the night?”
+Are they sleeping through the night?”

 This question may send you into a panic if your baby isn’t sleeping through the night yet.
 This is especially true if the question comes from your pediatrician.

-At nearly 8 months in to this parenting gig, my baby (usually) doesn’t sleep through the night and I’m more than ok with it.
+At nearly 8 months in to this parenting gig, my baby (usually) doesn’t sleep through the night.
+Surprisingly, I’m more than ok with it.
 Let me tell you why and maybe help you feel better about your baby’s sleeping habits.

 1. Breastfeeding benefits